jpavelka/IMSE780/md_src/sections/linear_programming.md

 ## The simplex method

-We're just about ready to talk about LP solving algorithms, and we're of course starting with the simplex algorithm.
+We're just about ready to talk about LP solving algorithms, and we're of course starting with the __simplex algorithm__ (also sometimes called the __simplex method__).
 Arguably the most important breakthrough in the history of OR was the development of the simplex method by George Dantzig[^dantzigStory] during the late 1940s[^assumeLinear].
 It was perhaps the first practical algorithm developed for linear programming, and it continues to be the workhorse in linear and integer programming solvers today[^simplexNotKnownPoly].

 [^dantzigStory]: I'm not mentioning a lot of people by name in these notes, but I couldn't skip Dantzig.
 Mostly I wanted to bring up this famous story: A student comes late to class one day, sees two problems written on the board, and assumes they are the day's assigned homework.
 The problems are more difficult than usual, but he solves them.
 When he turns them in, the professor is elated - these weren't homework, but rather famous unsolved problems in the field!
 You can find several versions of this story out there, citing several different people as the supposed student.
 Turns out [this actually happened, and the student was Dantzig](https://www.snopes.com/fact-check/the-unsolvable-math-problem/#6oJOtz9WKFQUHhbw.99).
 [^assumeLinear]: There's a neat story, quoting from @tspPursuit, in [this blog post](https://punkrockor.com/2014/04/29/happiness-is-assuming-the-world-is-linear/) (yes, OR blogs are a thing).
 It's specifically about Dantzig first introducing the simplex method during a talk in 1948, and more generally about understanding your assumptions 😀.